 Although we don't have the amenities of a big town, the area is one of outstanding beauty with huge expanses of public land available for outdoor recreation.
+We sometimes take a picnic lunch and go off hiking and exploring with Wally for the day.
+There are also a number of marked cycling and walking trails nearby.

 We enjoy spending time and sharing our lives with people from around the world.